Erin Marie, MBA, Neurobiologist · AMBITIOUS AF®

 INSIDE THE ROOM

-Phase One begins the following Monday.
-The room is yours.
+Phase One begins the following Tuesday 7pm EST. The room is yours.

 From submitted application to first session is roughly three to four weeks.
 Most of that time is yours.